 Technical Project Manager

-£35,000 – £47,000 per annum (dependent on relevant experience and skills) plus generous benefits
+£37,000 – £47,000 per annum (dependent on relevant experience and skills) plus generous benefits

 About the Football Foundation

 With the recent announcement that £205 million of government funding will be made available to invest in community sports facilities across England in the next three years, the Football Foundation is well-supported to continue to invest in pitches and communities across the nation.
 This investment will be used by the Football Foundation to target communities up and down the country who will benefit most from access to better sports facilities.

 To help us with this important mission, we currently have a vacancy for a Technical Project Manager.
 Working within the Technical function of the Grant Management Team, you will lead on the technical/construction aspects of capital grant projects, ensuring their design, procurement and delivery meet relevant requirements, whilst safeguarding the Foundation’s investment.
 You will take a hands-on approach, involving site visits and providing technical advice to a wide range of applicants – from schools and clubs to community groups.